rowlandcoping/cheese-and-beer/README.md

 ADMIN SITE

 Although Products is a single model I created two seperate forms to add either cheese or beer.
 This is all then processed in the same view.
 Editing products is all accessed now via the admin site, and includes its own search facility.
 Deleting a product is only available if none have been sold.
+Note that when it comes to categories in the context of this site I consider them close to immutable objects so I haven't included any means to delete them from the front end at all.
+This is at least partly because I was worried I might do it by accident!

 LOGGED OUT USERS